davidkimai/universal-symbolics/README.md

 # Universal Developer Command Lexicon

-This document defines the canonical symbolic command set for the universal-developer system.
+This document defines the canonical symbolic command set for the universal-symbolics and universal-developer systems.
 These commands provide a consistent interface for controlling LLM behavior across all major platforms.

 ## Core Command Architecture